On an equation by primes with one Linnik prime: Introduction and main result

 A turning point in analytic number theory is 1937, when Vinogradov \cite{Vinogradov1} proved the ternary Goldbach problem.
 He showed that every sufficiently large odd integer $N$ can be represented in the form

 where $p_1,\, p_2,\, p_3$ are prime numbers.

 Helfgott \cite{Helfgott} recently showed that this is true for all odd $N\geq7$.

 The enormous consequences of Vinogradov's \cite{Vinogradov2} method for estimating exponential sums over primes find objective expression in the hundreds of articles on diophantine equations and inequalities by primes.
 Source of detailed proof of Vinogradov's theorem, beginning with an historical perspective along with an overview of essential lemmas and theorems, can be found in monograph of Rassias \cite{Rassias}.
 For almost a century, Vinogradov's three primes theorem has been proved many times with prime numbers of a special form.
 Recent interesting results in this regard are for example \cite{Dimitrov2}, \cite{Maier-Rassias1}, \cite{Maier-Rassias2}, \cite{Maier-Rassias3}.
+As an analogue of the ternary Goldbach problem, in 1995, Laporta and Tolev \cite{Laporta-Tolev} investigated the diophantine equation